dsyer/dependency-hell/README.md

 	</dependencyManagement>
 ```

 This is ugly and lots of lines of XML.
-Note that it doesn't help to
-use a BOM that has this code in it with Maven 3.3 (but does with
-Maven 3.4, see below).

 ```
 $ cd app-1